Mean Seasonal Isohyet Map

 The following document provides information on the sources of the FC District’s rainfall distribution curves.

 This link is to a spreadsheet of the rainfall distribution curves.

-IDF Curves and Spreadsheet
+Intensity Duration Frequency Curves and Spreadsheet

 Intensity Duration Frequency Curves (IDF) are used in Rational Method calculations.
 The following document explains how to create the IDF curves using the Duration-Frequency-Depth curves (above).
 The Excel Workbook can be downloaded to calculate the IDF curver per the "IDF Curve Development" document.

-S-Curve in xls format
+S-Curve in Excel (xls) format

 The Contra Costa County S-curve can be obtained through the following link: